Skip to main content

 (49): Buhari’s Handshake Uproar: It’s all about Politics, Nothing Islamic

-Muhammad Muhsin Ibrahim muhsin2008@gmail.com @muhsin234 Let me be categorically clear from the onset that I am not here to legitimize the president-elect, Muhammadu Buhari’s handshake with any non-maharam woman.
-The often cited instances of other Muslim leaders of, among others, Kingdom of Saudi Arabia doing the same is, at best, extraneous and at worst, clumsy.
-No amount of words, logic, wisdom, etc can make what’s already haram (forbidden) such as an unconditional body contact with a non-maharam woman by another man halal (legit).
+Muhammad Muhsin Ibrahim muhsin2008@gmail.com @muhsin234 Let me be categorically clear from the onset that I am not here to legitimise the president-elect, Muhammadu Buhari’s handshake with any non-maharam woman.
+The often cited instances of other Muslim leaders, among others, of the Kingdom of Saudi Arabia doing the same is, at best, extraneous and at worst, clumsy.
+No amount of words, logic, wisdom, etc, can make what’s already haram (forbidden), such as an unconditional body contact with a non-maharam woman by another man, halal (legit).
 That is my understanding, firm belief and sturdy stand.
 Buhari’s action is, however, purely personal between him and his Creator, Allah.
 I am very sure that Buhari, being a Hausa-Fulani and Muslim, knows that.
-He would, if he at all allows it, definitely frown at anybody shaking the hands of his wife, his daughter or his female wards.
-He did not grow up seeing the same being done in their house nor in his immediate environment.
-And yes, we
+He would frown at anyone shaking hands with his wife, his daughter, or his female wards.
+He did not grow up seeing the same being done in his house or in his immediate environment.
+And yes, we didn’t elec...

 (48): Pidgin English: A Bridge for our Cleavage

 Muhammad Muhsin Ibrahim @muhsin234 Wait, the pidgin I know?
 That’s for the uneducated folks only.
 Did you just say that?
 Then you are wrong.
 The importance of this debased language is far beyond what you think.
 This is not a new discovery.
 It’s a fact.
 That’s why many people campaigned for the pidgin (or, better, the c reole ) spoken in their countries to be formalised, standardised and even officialised.
-But that was barely achieved in a few nations like Papua New Guinea , the Philippines and Sierra Leon .
+But that was barely achieved in a few nations, such as Papua New Guinea, the Philippines, and Sierra Leon .
 Although India is far more diverse than Nigeria, many Indians are often amazed that we speak English among ourselves, and not ‘Nigerian’.
-They think there is a popular language used in the country by that name the same way Hindi is in India.
+They think there is a popular language used in the country by that name, the same way Hindi is in India.
 We only have Nigerian Pidgin English (NPE) spoken by a healthy minority, I would say, and scores of other languages.
-A detour: India’s other names are Hindustan (the root word of Hindi, a popular language, and Hinduism, a domina
+A detour: India’s other names include Hindustan (the root of Hindi, ...